KevGary/kevgary.github.io/about.md

 permalink: /about/
 ---

 Hello!
-My name is Kevin Gary and I am a huge Node.js junkie and obese API consumer.
+My name is Kevin and I am a huge Node.js junkie and obese API consumer.

 ##Projects